openfaas/connector-sdk/README.md

 ## Kafka-connector

-This is a Proof-of-Concept for connecting a Kakfa topic to the OpenFaaS API Gateway.
+This is a Proof-of-Concept for connecting a number of Kakfa topics to OpenFaaS functions via the API Gateway.

+Goals:

+* Allow functions to subscribe to topics
+* Ingest data from Kafka
+* Work with black-box knowledge of OpenFaaS
+* Formulate and validate a generic "connector-pattern" to be used for various event sources like Kafka, AWS SNS, RabbitMQ etc

 ## Conceptual design